 Compare Slowest Operations Contributing to the Critical Path in a Trace

 The Operation Diagram shows the operations across the request path of traces in the regression.
 By default, the diagram shows all downstream operations from the operation and service you’re investigating.
 Yellow halos denote average latency contribution.
 The operation you’re currently investigating has a blue animated halo.

 The diagram edges represent relationships between spans and is dependent on the quality of your instrumentation.
 Missing spans may cause edges to appear when there is no parent-child relationship.
 The following can cause missing spans:

-- The Satellite dropped the span (for example, your Satellite pool is not auto-scaling to keep up with traffic)
+- The Microsatellite dropped the span (for example, your Microsatellite pool is not auto-scaling to keep up with traffic)

 - The tracer dropped the span (for example, your application crashed or never called